fls-bioinformatics-core/auto_process_ngs/docs/source/configuration.rst

 -------------------------

-`Environment modules <http://modules.sourceforge.net/>`_ provide a way to dynamic modify the user's environment.
+`Environment modules <http://modules.sourceforge.net/>`_ provide a way to dynamically modify the user's environment.
 They can be especially useful to provide access to multiple versions of the same software package, and to manage conflicts between packages.